DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 ## On Your Own

 Here we have parallax working in the X dimension.
 The thing is, parallax also applies to the Y dimension.
 We won't go over that here though.
-But if your platformer will have a lot of verticality you may want to implement this.\
+But if your platformer will have a lot of vertically you may want to implement this.\
 The method for this will be almost the exact same so go ahead and try it out!

 Another great thing to note is that by setting the relative speed of an object above `1` the object will appear to zoom by faster than the player is moving.\